OnionIoT/Onion-Sensor-Server/README.md

   * ~~Change to a dark background~~
 * Comment server side and front-end js code
 * Handle device response where there is a stderr output
+* Change modal forms if text is Missing
+* Fix issue where newly added device is undefined